benwiggy/PDFsuite/README.md

 2.Apply Quartz Filter

 This replaces Apple's own quartzfilter command, which was removed from OS X (in Lion?).
-It has three filepath arguments: quartz filter, input file and output file.
-If no output file is set, it will overwrite the input file.
+(Also, there was a sample script in Xcode, which used now-deprecated APIs.)
+Like its predecessors, it has three filepath arguments: quartz filter, input file and output file.

 3.Count pages in PDF